dssjoblom/rails-ansible-stack/README.md

 3. Use systemd to manage puma and sidekiq, e.g. to start them,
    do:

-   - service puma start
+   - `service puma start`
-   - service sidekiq restart
+   - `service sidekiq start`

 4. Restart nginx so that the new puma socket is used:

-   - service nginx restart
+   - `service nginx restart`
+   - note that your app must bind puma to `unix:///var/run/puma/puma.sock` as explained in the section on Mina

 # TODO